numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

-   * - In MATLAB, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they are actually needed.
+   * - In MATLAB, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they are needed.
 Slice operations copy parts of the array.
      - In NumPy, arrays have pass-by-reference semantics.
 Slice operations are views into an array.